rosettatype/legible-typography/_chapters_en/7-beyond-legibility-research.md

 contradicts the findings of legibility research whereas reading from an eInk device confirms the findings.

-I already have one unanswered question: why are the results different for print and eInk?
+I already have one unanswered **Question:** why are the results different for print and eInk?
 A second question is why does a layout, which past research tells us is more difficult to read, help with recall.
 We should remember that the poor layout in both print and eInk did slow down